java-blip/swudo/README.md

 usage:
        --extract <file> <identifiers[]>, -e <file> <identifiers[]> : Extract parts from code by specifying identifiers.
-       --transpile <file> : Transpile Typescript and get the Compiled result in the console
+       --transpile <file> : Transpile Typescript and get the Compiled result in the console --docs <file>: Returns the documentation of the exported classes
 ```

 ## TroubleShooting